jack-dinsmore/starfarer/src/updates.md

 Revamped lepton so that descriptor sets are now tiered by the frequency of their update (shader level, "environment" level, and model level).
 Environment is unimplemented, but eventually I will do it for shared assets.
 Either each model will own an `Arc` of the asset and load it if the asset is unloaded, or manually loading, unloading, and deleting the asset will be necessary.

 ## To do:
-- Test the new graphics design and implement Environment input level.
+- Fix bug with loading two textures in slots 1 and 2
+- Calculate the sky texture so that the sky color as a function of angle from the sun can be read from it
-- Make sure that double-loaded ships share textures
+- Implement Environment input level so that double-loaded ships share textures
 - Models can be replaced instead of just destroyed and remade
 - Docking with the other ship
 - Make the number of descriptor sets for models dynamically set (also, should they be allocated per model or per shader?)